 Bane of the Trapped remains a universally desired damage amplification gem.

 During speed farming, Gogok of Swiftness will be a protective overkill and should be replaced by Boon of the Hoarder.
 The latter is a high utility gem that feeds you practically infinite gold, gives you a massive short-term speed boost while picking it up, and synergizes excellently with the worn Avarice Band for a sizable speed boost, and the cubed Goldwrap for near-invulnerability.

 Since monster health is much more tame in the standard difficulties, you should also replace Bane of the Stricken with Bane of the Powerful for the consistent, easily sustained damage increase.
 If you overpower content so much that even Bane of the Powerful is unnecessary, you can consider using Wreath of Lightning for the extra speed.

 For more information about gems, please refer to our guide on gems.

 Adapting Kanai's Cube

 Your Cube choices during normal rift farming will differ from those for Greater Rift progress, focusing heavily on utility and speed.
 In-geom should occupy the weapon slot, as its cooldown resets will come very handy and will happen with great frequency due to the fast elite kills in low difficulties.
-Synergizing with Boon of the Hoarder and Avarice Band, a cubed Goldwrap in the armor slot will render you practically invulnerable and allow you to focus on killing and looting without regards for your safety.
+Synergizing with Boon of the Hoarder and Avarice Band, a cubed Goldwrap in the armor slot will render you practically invulnerable and allow you to focus on killing and looting without regard for your safety.